Event Organizer Frequently Asked Questions

 4. If I’m leaving my position and need to transfer my events to the next person, what do I do?

-A: If you need to transfer your events to another person at your school, fill out our Transfer Account form here and introduce the person taking over your role to dustin@recess.is and we’ll send you a $10 gift card courtesy of Starbucks for helping us keep in touch with your organization.
+A: Please introduce the new account holder to ian@recess.is and fill out the Transfer Account form here.
+We’ll ensure a smooth transition, and also send you a $10 gift card courtesy of Starbucks for helping us keep in touch with your organization.

 5. What happens if I need to cancel an event?
 Is there a penalty?